Program Requirements for PGY1

 Major pharmacy project

 A residency project may be administrative, clinical, or pharmaceutical policy and outcomes research in focus.
 The project is required and must be completed and appropriate for publication prior to completion of the residency program.
-Students will present these at the Regional Residency Conference in the spring.
+Residents will present these at the Regional Residency Conference in the spring.
 A preceptor/mentor will be assigned to the resident for the project to help ensure appropriateness and completion.
 Documentation of the research project will include a project description (including background, objectives, methods, and resident’s responsibilities) and a final project report in manuscript format complete with results.